UniversalDependencies/docs/_ruc/feat/NounClass-obj.md

 ### <a name="Bantu12">`Bantu12`</a>: noun class 12

 The object prefix of noun class 12 is _ka-_.
-This class contains singular and uncountable nouns.
+This class contains singular and mass nouns.
 It is also used to form diminutive singular nouns.
 The corresponding plural class is `Bantu14`.

 #### Examples